...

 3. Identify your target audience

 Use data analysis tools and social listening to develop detailed profiles of your audience.
-This will help you create accurate buyer personas and personalize your message for each segment of your audience.
+This will help you create accurate buyer personas and personalize your message for each segment of your audience, a crucial factor in strengthening B2B thought leadership.

 4. Develop key messages